Tate Duality In Positive Dimension Over Function Fields: Main results

 with $H$ an almost-torus and $U$ smooth connected unipotent over $k$.
-Lemma \ref{leshat,step4} then provides a commutative diagram with exact rows
+Proposition \ref{hatisexact} and Lemma \ref{leshat,step4} then provide a commutative diagram with exact rows

-in which the first vertical arrow is an isomorphism and the last an inclusion by Lemma \ref{cech=derivedsplitunipdual}, and the third vertical arrow is an isomorphism by Propositions \ref{hatrepresentable} and \ref{cech=derivedG}.
-A diagram chase now shows that the middle vertical arrow, which is an inclusion by Remark \ref{cech=deriveddeg01remark}, is an isomorphism. \end{proof}
+in which the first vertical arrow is an isomorphism and the last one is an inclusion by Lemma \ref{cech=derivedsplitunipdual}, and the third vertical arrow is an isomorphism by Propositions \ref{hatrepresentable} and \ref{cech=derivedsmoothinf}.
+A diagram chase now shows that the second vertical arrow, which is an inclusion by Remark \ref{cech=deriveddeg01remark}, is an isomorphism. \end{proof}